A Guide to Used Mobile Home Loans

 Financing a used mobile home can be done through several different loan options, each with its own set of criteria and terms.
 The main options include personal loans, manufactured home loans, and specialized loans through programs like Freddie Mac and Fannie Mae.
 While we do not offer all loan types at Triad, we can advise you on finding the best possible plan for your needs and navigate you through the challenges of mobile home ownership.

-2. Manufactured Home Loans: Manufactured home loans are specifically designed for mobile homes, whether they are classified as personal property or real estate.
+- Manufactured Home Loans: Manufactured home loans are specifically designed for mobile homes, whether they are classified as personal property or real estate.
 These loans often offer terms of up to 20 years and can be used to purchase homes located in mobile home parks or on private land.
 If the home is permanently affixed to a foundation and meets certain criteria, it may be eligible for better financing terms, similar to a traditional mortgage.
+Ensure you are aware of potential manufactured home loan scams and how to deal with them.

 When applying for a used mobile home loan, several factors will influence your eligibility and the terms of the loan.
 Understanding these factors can help you better prepare for the application process.